bennet0496/mailmerge/README.md

 `{{LastName}}`: the variable will be replaced by the value of the field LastName `{{PrimaryEmail}}`: the variable will be replaced by the value of the field PrimaryEmail

+**The first row of the CSV will always be the table header determining the column names!**

 `{{name|if|then}}`
 If the value of the field name equals if, then the variable will be replaced by then.